 How was the day structured and how did you find the activities?

 The way the activities were structured was a very good way to get us engaged in the subject.
 We were put into real life situations of what the enterprise were working on.
-I had to work with a team which was very wonderful as I was able to meet new people and hear others’ thoughts and strategies with them.
+I had to work with a team which was wonderful as I was able to meet new people and hear others’ thoughts and strategies.

 Did you find the Hackathon event offered any new perspectives about the topics being discussed?

 I was able to have a better understanding about waste generation, disposal, collection and recycling.
 I was given an opportunity to see the both sides of the coin and that lead me to thinking up other social enterprise ideas that could help recycle waste.
 I was also able to communicate my ideas in a group as I worked with others to think up ways of solving some challenges presented to us by the social enterprise.
 I will say it greatly added to my problem solving, team building and communication skills.

 Would you recommend a similar event in the future to anyone else thinking about attending a Hackathon?